Drugs A - Z

 Generic Name: formoterol

 What is this medicine?FORMOTEROL (for MOH te rol) is a slow-acting bronchodilator.
-It helps keep open the airways in your lungs to make it easier to breathe.
-This medicine is used to treat asthma and chronic obstructive pulmonary disease (COPD).
-It is also used to prevent exercise-induced bronchospasm.
-Do not use in an acute asthma or COPD attack.
+It helps to open up the airways of your lungs.
+This medicine is used to treat COPD and to prevent exercise-induced bronchospasm.
+It is also used to treat asthma in patients taking other asthma control medicines.
+This medicine should not be used alone for asthma.
+Do NOT use for an acute asthma attack.
+Do NOT use for a COPD attack.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of the following conditions: